Ravachol (parrot)

-The Ravachol parrot lived in Pontevedra, Spain, between 1891 and 1913.
-It was the pet of the pharmacist Perfecto Feijoo.
-It became one of the symbols of the city.

-The burial of the Ravachol Parrot is commemorated every year during the carnival of the city of Pontevedra.
+The parrot Ravachol lived in Pontevedra, Spain, between 1891 and 1913.
+It was the pet of pharmacist Perfecto Feijoo and became one of the symbols of the city.
+The burial of Ravachol is commemorated every year during the carnival of the city of Pontevedra.

 Origin of the name

 There is no evidence that the parrot had a specific name during its first months in Pontevedra, but before a year had passed since its arrival in the city, all the neighbours knew it by the name of a famous French revolutionary.
 François Ravachol was an anarchist who, as well as being a troublemaker, was known for his terrorist attacks with dynamite.

 It was his owner Don Perfecto Feijoo himself who named the parrot Ravachol, because of its unruly and untamable character.

 History

 The owner

-The pharmacist from Pontevedra Perfecto Feijoo (1858-1935) graduated from the University of Santiago de Compostela.
-Since 1880 he ran the pharmacy located in the Plaza de la Peregrina, next to the Church of the Pilgrim Virgin on the corner of Oliva Street.
+The pharmacist from Pontevedra Perfecto Feijoo (1858–1935) graduated from the University of Santiago de Compostela.
+Since 1880 he had run the pharmacy located in the Plaza de la Peregrina, next to the Church of the Pilgrim Virgin on the corner of Oliva Street.
 He had a pleasant and friendly character and gathered the cream of Pontevedra's society in his pharmacy.
 Personalities from politics, the arts and sciences came to his pharmacy to participate in the most lively meetings.
 He was undoubtedly one of the most charismatic personalities in Galicia at that time.